Jack-Q/YaSat/README.md

 -------------------

 Currently, this implementation is merely a naive one with limited capability to solve problems with less than 20 variables and 50 clauses.
+For some larger problem, the bottle neck is the inefficient memory usage.

 Road map
 -------